FriendsOfEpub/Blitz/README.md

 ### 1.5.0

-With massive props to [@ptmkenny](https://github.com/ptmkenny) for internationalization improvements.
+With massive props to [@ptmkenny](https://github.com/ptmkenny) for internationalization and config improvements.

 - Improved and completed `text-emphasis` for Japanese
 - Implemented ruby text in default for Japanese